peterparnes/Multi/README.md

 # Multi
-Simple multiplication training app for iOS
+Simple multiplication training app for iOS.

 I created this app in 2011 when learning to program iOS-apps.
 Nothing fancy and more of a training project.